 There are a variety of situations that can trigger a person's social anxiety.
 Below is a list of some of the more common triggers:

 Being exposed to these situations can have a variety of effects on someone with social anxiety.
 This includes physical, emotional, and behavioral effects.
 Common effects of being exposed to a social situation include:

-Do you think you may have social anxiety?
-If so, you are not alone; according to the Anxiety and Depression Association of America, social anxiety affects more than 15 million adults in the United States alone.
+According to the Anxiety and Depression Association of America, social anxiety affects more than 15 million adults in the United States alone.
 There are a variety of coping strategies that people use to manage social anxiety.
 Many people also seek professional help and treatment; one option for treatment is music therapy.

 Music therapy involves using therapeutic techniques along with music in a variety of ways to meet the physical and emotional needs of patients.
 This includes two main branches- active and passive music therapy.
 In active music therapy, a music therapist engages the patient in a variety of different exercises.
 This can include, but is not limited to, singing or playing an instrument.
 Passive music therapy is just as helpful, but involves a patient listening to either live or recorded music.